lfinmauritius/n8n-nodes-centreon/README.md

 - Authenticate with the Centreon API (login/token)
 - Create downtimes (maintenance windows) for hosts and services
-- Create hosts or services
+- Create or delete hosts or services
 - List existing hosts or services
 - Acknowldge hosts or services
+- List or apply configuration on pollers
 - Full support for API parameters (duration, type, comments, etc.)

 ## Prerequisites